The Nolans

-The Nolans were an Anglo-Irish girl group formed in Blackpool in 1974, originally known as the Nolan Sisters.
-They changed their name to The Nolans in 1980.
-Between 1979 and 1982, they enjoyed a string of hit singles, including "I'm in the Mood for Dancing", "Gotta Pull Myself Together", "Who's Gonna Rock You", "Attention to Me", and "Chemistry".
-They became one of the world’s best-selling girl groups and found particular success in Japan.
-In 1981, they became the first European act to win the Tokyo Music Festival with "Sexy Music", and in 1991, they received a Japan Record Award (Tokubetsu Kikaku Shō).
+The Nolans are an Anglo-Irish girl group formed in Blackpool in 1974, originally known as the Nolan Sisters.
+They changed their name to the Nolans in 1980.
+Between 1979 and 1982, they enjoyed a string of hit singles, including "I'm in the Mood for Dancing", "Gotta Pull Myself Together", "Who's Gonna Rock You", "Attention to Me" and "Chemistry".
+The Nolans became one of the world’s best-selling girl groups and found particular success in Japan.
+In 1981, they became the first European act to win the Tokyo Music Festival with "Sexy Music" and, in 1991, they received a Japan Record Award (Tokubetsu Kikaku Shō).

-The group disbanded in 2005 but re-formed in 2009 with only four of the original members.
+The group disbanded in 2005 but re-formed in 2009 with four of the original members.
 A "farewell tour" was planned for 2013, but it was cancelled after the death of Bernie Nolan.
 A reality-television show featuring the group was later launched, but no further albums or tours were announced.
-In 2025, Linda Nolan died of breast cancer and double pneumonia after being admitted to Blackpool Victoria Hospital, where she later fell into a coma.
+In 2025, a second member, Linda Nolan, died of breast cancer and double pneumonia.

+In May 2026, Maureen, Anne and Denise announced a set of afternoon with performances in Blackpool.
+In June, Coleen joined her sisters to receive the prestigious Lifetime Contribution to the Music Industry Award at the Pride of Éireann International Awards.
+The ceremony took place on June 20 at the Manchester Hotel Deansgate, celebrating the group's 50 years in the industry.